minghuilab/MutaPheno/README.md

 P27986|G376R	P27986_G376R	0.830769	1
 P04637|I251S	P04637_I251S	0.889231	1
 ```
 •	**MutaPheno_score:** Probability of pathogenicity (0–1)
 •	**MutaPheno_label:** Binary pathogenicity classification (threshold=0.5)

 **(3) Feature Contribution (`*_MutaPheno_feature_SHAP.csv`):**

-Contains feature SHAP data for each mutation. **SHAP (SHapley Additive exPlanations) values** quantify the contribution of each feature to the model’s prediction.
+•	**Contains feature SHAP data for each mutation.**
+•	**SHAP (SHapley Additive exPlanations) values** quantify the contribution of each feature to the model’s prediction.
 A positive SHAP value indicates that the feature increases the likelihood of the predicted outcome, whereas a negative SHAP value suggests it decreases the likelihood.

 ### 5. Recommended System Requirements